lavague-ai/LaVague/docs/docs/learn/action-engine.md

 - Executes the code using the Action Engine's `driver`
 - Logs information about the action process with the Engine's `logger`

-The `dispatch_instruction` method returns an ActionResult object, which contains:
+The `dispatch_instruction` method returns an `ActionResult` object, which contains:
     - instruction: the instruction an action was generated for
-    - code: the generated code for the actoin
+    - code: the generated code for the action
-    - success: whether the code was executed succesfully or not
+    - success: whether the code was executed successfully or not
     - output: the output of executing the action where relevant, such as the result of a knowledge retrieval action using the Python Engine

 > Note, the Navigation Control skips the RAG and LLM query steps by using pre-defined code for common navigation tasks